Washington Park building in flames Monday morning - NewsBreak

 Washington Park building in flames Monday morning

-WASHINGTON PARK, Mo. – A fire destroyed a house in Washington Park on Monday morning.
+WASHINGTON PARK, Ill. – A fire destroyed a house in Washington Park on Monday morning.

 According to reports, firefighters responded to Portland Place around 4:00 a.m.
-FOX 2’s Nissan Rogue Runner Reporter Nic Lopez caught footage of flames consuming the building.2010 ATM Heist: Where is the money?
+FOX 2’s Nissan Rogue Runner Reporter Nic Lopez caught footage of flames consuming the building.Top Story: Stolen cop car crash leads to an emotional connection

 Fighting a fire in sub-freezing temperatures can be twice as dangerous for firefighters.
 State Park, Midway, and Cahokia fire crews were called in to assist.